*Note: All data is from the 1985 tournament to the present.

 About 60 percent of the 8-vs.-9 games have been decided by single digits.

-It is also rare for all four eight seeds to sweep the nine seeds and it has occurred only three times since 1985, including 2015’s tournament field of N.C.
+It is also rare for all four eight seeds to sweep the nine seeds.
+That's occurred only three times since 1985, including 2015’s tournament field of N.C.
 State, Cincinnati, Oregon and San Diego State.

 2017 saw a nearly perfect year for the No. 8 seeds go to waste when Michigan State took out Miami (FL) with a colossal 20-point win.
 No. 8 seed Northwestern, meanwhile, beat No. 9 seed Vanderbilt by just two points for its first tournament win in program history.